STMicro has no plans for M&A until growth revives: CEO

-BARCELONA STMicroelectronics (STM.PA), Europe's largest chipmaker, reiterated on Wednesday that mergers and acquisitions were not a priority for now as it focuses on boosting sales and restructuring its digital products division.
+BARCELONA STMicroelectronics, Europe's largest chipmaker, reiterated on Wednesday that mergers and acquisitions were not a priority for now as it focuses on boosting sales and restructuring its digital products division.

 Speaking at the annual Morgan Stanley TMT conference in Barcelona, Spain, ST Chief Executive Carlo Bozotti said he could not rule out M&A becoming important for the company in the future, but it is "not on the table today".